 - Students who drive on campus are subject to random drug testing.
-(JCSD Policy GBRM) - Students driving recklessly or speeding shall lose their privilege of parking on campus for a period of time, as determined by the administration.
-Students parking improperly may be assessed \$5.00 or face other disciplinary action. - After students arrive on campus, they are prohibited from remaining in cars in the parking lot or returning to their cars during the school day without administrative approval.

-- Bringing a personal vehicle on campus is a privilege and may be restricted by the administration of the school.
+See JCSD School Board Policy GBRM-2. - Students driving recklessly or speeding shall lose their privilege of parking on campus for a period of time, as determined by the administration. - After students arrive on campus, they are prohibited from remaining in cars in the parking lot or returning to their cars during the school day without administrative approval. - Bringing a personal vehicle on campus is a privilege and may be restricted by the administration of the school.
 The school district provides free transportation to and from school and may require that a student not bring a personal vehicle on school property if said student violates rules governing personal vehicle use and parking lot decorum. - Schools may assess a fee for a parking decal and require a student to place this decal in a particular area on each car he/she drives to school.
 This decal is for identification purposes only and does not represent any responsibility on the part of the school for any damages or loss to vehicle. - School administrators have the right to insure a safe and orderly school environment.
-Section 97-37-17 of the Mississippi Code specifies that it is unlawful to be in possession of guns, knives, or other items that may be used as weapons on school grounds.
+Mississippi Code 97-37-17 specifies that it is unlawful to be in possession of guns, knives, or other items that may be used as weapons on school grounds.
 If the administration determines that probable cause exists that any gun, other weapon, alcohol, illegal drugs, or other controlled substances or items are contained in a private vehicle on campus, they are authorized, under law and by the provisions of this policy, to provide for search of such private vehicles.
-See JCSD School Board Policy JAB and JDAB.
+See JCSD School Board Policy JCDAB.